 No fault divorce - UK divorce law changes explained

-No fault divorce is due to come into effect in England and Wales in April 2022.
-We look at the implications of the UK divorce law reforms and explain how no fault divorce will work in England and Wales.
+No fault divorce came into effect in England and Wales on 6 April 2022.
+We look at the implications of the UK divorce law reforms and explain how the no fault divorce process works.

 The Government confirmed in April 2019 that divorce law in England and Wales would be changing, with the introduction of no fault divorce.
-This means that couples will be able to get divorced without one person needing to lay blame on the other.
-This change will also apply to civil partnership dissolution.
+This has been the most significant change to divorce law since 1969.

 No fault divorce explained

 Here is a breakdown of the divorce law reforms and how no fault divorce will works now that these changes have come into effect.

 1. Divorce can be granted without one person blaming the other

 The most important element of no fault divorce is, of course, the removal of fault or blame from the divorce process.
 Under the new laws, couples can get divorced solely on the basis that the marriage has broken down, without needing to cite one of the 5 reasons for divorce, as was previously required.

 This means there isn't a requirement for one person to blame the other for the breakdown of the marriage or civil partnership.

 Under the old divorce laws, one person needed to issue divorce proceedings against the other.